-Staff and Governors are committed to identifying and providing for the needs of all children so every child is included.
-We have a successful record of provision for children who have barriers to learning and making progress.
-The systems in place to get to know a child's academic, social, emotional and behavioural needs help us readily identify how we can best meet individual needs.
+Staff and Governors are committed to identifying and providing for the needs of all children.
+We have a successful record of provision for children who have barriers to learning in order to ensure they make progress.
+The systems we have in place enable us to identify a child's academic, physical, social, emotional and behavioural needs so that we can plan how we can best support them.